Educational robotics: Initiatives in schools

-Leachim, was a robot teacher programmed with the class curricular, as well as certain biographical information on the 40 students whom it was programmed to teach.
+Leachim, was a robot teacher programmed with the class curriculum, as well as certain biographical information on the 40 students whom it was programmed to teach.
 Leachim could synthesize human speech using Diphone synthesis.
 It was invented by Michael J. Freeman in 1974 and was tested in a fourth grade classroom in the Bronx, New York.

 Post-secondary degree programs

 From approximately 1960 through 2005, robotics education at post-secondary institutions took place through elective courses, thesis experiences and design projects offered as part of degree programs in traditional academic disciplines, such as mechanical engineering, electrical engineering, industrial engineering or computer science.

 Since 2005, more universities have begun granting degrees in robotics as a discipline in its own right, often under the name "Robotic Engineering".
 Based on a 2015 web-based survey of robotics educators, the degree programs and their estimates annual graduates are listed alphabetically below.
 Note that only official degree programs where the word "robotics" appears on the transcript or diploma are listed here; whereas degree programs in traditional disciplines with course concentrations or thesis topics related to robotics are deliberately omitted.